As you probably already know, college degrees mean higher salaries. And as you also probably know, college degrees don’t usually come cheap.

 Computer systems analysts, also known as systems architects, will evaluate an organization’s computer systems and procedures and design solutions to make the organizations more efficient and effective.
 It’s important for computer systems analysts to understand both the needs of a business and the limitations of information technology.

-Computer network architects actually design and build the essential data communications networks used by corporations and businesses.
+Computer network architects actually design and build essential data communications networks used by corporations and businesses.
 The field is broad and includes everything from connecting a few offices via LAN (local area network) to cloud infrastructure serving millions of people.

 Information security analysts are responsible for evaluating their company’s security needs, planning, and then implementing the correct security procedures.
 This is one of the most difficult and highest stress jobs in the industry.
 Attackers are constantly finding new ways to attack networks and gain information they shouldn’t have.
 Information security analysts are the only people who stand between our information and criminals.
 As the old adage goes, security has to win every time, but attackers only have to win once.
-The need for information security analysts is growing at a rapid rate of 28% job growth between 2016 and 2017.

-Associate’s degrees earned from community colleges are the cheapest form of higher education available in the United States.
+Associate degrees earned from community colleges are the cheapest form of higher education available in the United States.
 They are especially cheap if you are a resident of the state in which the school is located.
 Often times federal grants will cover almost all tuition costs.
 Obviously take advantage of any scholarships offered by the community college, your high school, local organizations, or the state.
 For more information on public funding for higher education please visit the FAFSA website.
 Your next best option if those don’t cover your costs will be federally subsidized student loans.
 These are magnitudes better than private student loans.
 For one, the interest is lower and doesn’t fluctuate much (or at all in some cases).
 Federal loans are also very flexible with repayment plans, so if you end up on difficult financial times for a little while after graduation, the federally subsidized loans give you lots of flexibility in how you repay them.
 The last option you should look at is private student loans.
 Taking these out isn’t the worst thing in the world, but because the other options are so much better, you should minimize the amount of privately-held student debt you accrue.

 Is online learning right for you?

 Online learning can be a godsend because of its flexibility.
 Most students who earn their degrees online are older than the traditional college age.
 However with the ever-growing selection of degrees being offered online, and the first generation to grow up with the internet hitting college age, the online option is going mainstream fast.
 But how do you know if it’s the right fit?
 That’s not an easy question to answer.
 In the end, are you the kind of person who can learn by watching videos?
 Would you be comfortable taking tests online?
 Can you handle not having any face-to-face interaction with your professors?
 If these things aren’t ideal for you, and you don’t need to make online learning work for you, then the face-to-face option might be a better choice.
-However if you need the flexibility and are comfortable with the format and technology, online education offers unprecedented levels of flexibility for anyone seeking to earn a degree.
+However, if you need flexibility and are comfortable with the format and technology, online education offers unprecedented levels of flexibility for anyone seeking to earn a degree.